NuGrid/NuDocker/README.md

 ### Prerequisites
 1. Install Docker on your host OS.
 Test your installation.
 Usually that means that you receive some encouraging success message when entering the command `docker run hello-world` at the terminal.
-2. Download a MESA code version `nnnnn` (where `nnnnn` stands for the revision number) as listed on the [MESA News Archive](http://mesa.sourceforge.net/news.html); unzip the ZIP file.
-For the instructions below it assumed (but not required) that the MESA code tree is extracted into a directory called `mesa-rnnnnn`.
+2. Download a MESA code version `nnnnn` (where `nnnnn` stands for the revision number) as listed on the [MESA News Archive](http://mesa.sourceforge.net/news.html); unzip the ZIP file, e.g. `unzip mesa-r5329.zip` which will expand the mesa source directory `mesa-r5239`.

 ### Usage
 In order to use one of the three docker images only the `bin/start_and_login.sh` (and maybe the `bin/login.sh`) is needed.